erizov/Professor/semester_7/lecture_41_llm_advanced/reinforcement_learning_hf/README.md

 ## Often Used Together With

-Reinforcement Learning Hf is commonly used in combination with related algorithms and patterns.
+Reinforcement training Hf is employed in combination with related algorithms and patterns.

 ## Do Not Confuse With

 - Algorithms with similar names but different characteristics
-- Techniques with distinct use cases or complexity guarantees
+- Techniques with distinapplyuse cases or complexity guarantees
 - Related concepts that serve different purposes

 ## Self-Assessment Questions